nebula-a/DiscordLink/README.md

 /bandiscord [IGN] [Number of days of messages to delete] Ban a player's linked discord account (effective on Discord only).
  Aliases: band, discban, discordban, banondiscord

+Permissions:

+discordlink.bandiscord
+Ban a player's linked discord account on Discord.

+discordlink.discordlink
+Use /discordlink to manage DiscordLink.